SukhmanjeetKaur/Appointment-for-Covid-19-Test/README.md

 I will explain my project in detail with the help of screenshots of my project.

-This is the appointment screen which will be visual to the patient where he/she will be filling their details and schedulling the time for their Test.
+This is the appointment screen where the detail of patients will be registered with the scheduling time of their Covid-19 Test.

 ![tkinter1](https://user-images.githubusercontent.com/87376487/127766557-03bba25c-3d56-4cdf-b613-80d688560533.png)